0xFFFF-hey/Gang-Of-Four-Design-Patterns/readme.md

 # Design Pattern Types
 Design patterns can be separated into three main categories:
-- Behavioral
-Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.
+- *Behavioral* : Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.
 Behavioral patterns describe not just the patterns of objects or classes but also the patterns of communication between them.
-- Structural
-Structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships among entities.
+- *Structural* : Structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships among entities.
 Structural patterns are concerned with how classes and objects are composed to form larger structures.
-- Creational
-Creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+- *Creational* : Creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
 The basic form of object creation could result in design problems or added complexity to the design.
 Creational design patterns solve this problem by somehow controlling this object creation.